Science policy of the United States: Defense research and development

 The Defense Research Enterprise (DRE) consists of S&T programs within each of the three military departments within DoD.
 The budget is prepared by each department's acquisition secretary, namely the Assistant Secretary of the Air Force (Acquisition), Assistant Secretary of the Navy (Research, Development and Acquisition), and Assistant Secretary of the Army for Acquisition, Logistics, and Technology.
 Air Force and Space Force S&T is executed by the Air Force Research Laboratory (AFRL).
 Navy and Marine Corps S&T is executed by the Office of Naval Research (ONR), with medical research performed by the Navy Bureau of Medicine and Surgery.
 For the Army, 72% of the S&T budget is in Army Materiel Command's Research, Development and Engineering Command (RDECOM), with the remainder in Army Medical Research and Materiel Command (USAMRMC), Army Corps of Engineers (USACE), Army Space and Missile Defense Command (USASMDC) and the Deputy Chief of Staff (G1-Personnel) to the Assistant Secretary of the Army (Manpower and Reserve Affairs).
 Each agency supports both in-house intramural research as well as grants to outside academic or industrial organizations.

 The following chart shows a breakdown for the agencies with the most R&D funding within the Department of Defense in the Obama administration's FY2015 proposal.
 The "Other" category includes $3.7B for classified programs such as NSA, DIA, and NGA, whose top-level budget numbers are not released, as well as the uncategorized R&D funds not included in the RDT&E budget.

+The following information is based on a 2022 Congressional Research Service report.
+Approximately 97% ($119.3 billion) of DoD’s RDT&E funding for FY 2022 ($122.9 billion) is appropriated in Title IV (Research, Development, Test, and Evaluation), which includes appropriations for the Army, Navy, Air Force, Space Force (under the Air Force account), a Defense-wide RDT&E account, and the Director of Operational Test and Evaluation.
+The Defense-wide account includes the MDA, DARPA, OSD and 17 other DOD organizations.
+Below is a breakdown for FY 2022 DoD RDT&E by funding code:

+6.1 Basic Research 2.3%; 6.2 Applied Research 5.8%; 6.3 Advanced Technology Development 7.7%; 6.4 Advanced Component Development and Prototypes 27.5%; 6.5 System Development and Demonstration 12.6%; 6.6 RDT&E Management Support 7.0%; 6.7 Operational System Development 36.4%; and 6.8 Software and Digital Technology Pilot Project 0.6%.

+Prize competitions

+In 2010, Congress passed the America COMPETES Reauthorization Act of 2010 (P.L.
+111-358; 15 U.S.C. §3719).
+The law provides the federal agencies with the broad authority to carry out prize competitions “to stimulate innovation that has the potential to advance the mission of the respective agency.”
+15 U.S.C. §3718(c)(4).
+The term “federal agency” does "not include any agency of the legislative branch of the Federal Government."
+15 U.S.C. §3719(a)(3).